janpetzold/az305-learning/README.md

 The Hyperscale service tier is available only in Azure SQL Database.
 This service tier has a unique architecture because it uses a tiered layer of caches and page servers to expand the ability to quickly access database pages without having to access the data file directly.
 This tier uses snapshots, which allow for nearly instantaneous database backups, regardless of database size.
 Database restores take minutes rather than hours or days.
 Best option for large-scale on-premise database migration (up to 100TB).

 SLA Azure Database for MySQL is 99,99%

-Pricing Options:

-- **vCore**: A vCore is a virtual core.
-You choose the number of virtual cores and have greater control over your compute costs.
-This option supports the Azure Hybrid Benefit for SQL Server and reserved capacity (pay in advance).
-Generally recommended by Microsoft.
-- **DTU**: A DTU (Database Transaction Unit) is a combined measure of compute, storage, and I/O resources.
-The DTU option is a simple, preconfigured purchase option.
-This option isn't available for Azure SQL Managed Instance.
-- **Serverless**: A compute tier for single databases in SQL Database.
-The serverless model automatically scales compute, based on workload demand, and bills only for the amount of compute used.

 Azure PostgreSQL also offers a scale-out hyperscale solution called Citus.
 Citus provides both scale-out and additional high availability for a server group.